 Abstract:

-In order to comprehensively examine the properties of dissolved organic matter (DOM) beneath typical vegetation in coastal wetland at Yellow River Estuary, we collected soil samples from the root surfaces of three dominant plants (
+To investigate the properties of soil dissolved organic matter (DOM) in typical vegetation of the Yellow River Estuary wetland, soil samples from the root surfaces of three dominant plants (

 Tamarix chinensis,